Africa Humanitarian Action: 2006–2010

 Cognizant of the devastating personal and socio-economic impacts of Sexual and Gender Based Violence (SGBV), AHA made SGBV a top priority in 2007, with offices in Rwanda, Namibia and Burundi notably spearheading these efforts.
-AHA created a working groupon SGBV in Rwanda, which provided training to numerous relevant partners, including refugee and community members.
+AHA created a working group on GBV in Rwanda, which provided training to numerous relevant partners, including refugee and community members.
 2007 saw UNHCR assign a consultant to work on gender equality and SGBV in the Osire camp in Namibia, bringing about awareness and ultimately sexual behavior, while in Burundi AHA initiated a series of training and information/education session where audio-visual aids were used to send clear messages about the importance of prevention.

 Throughout 2008 training programmes were held with the aim of developing existing skills and impart a sustainable means of living.
 Training was provided to refugees in Burundi on income generation concept and management as well as other practical teachings of six months in sewing and carpentry.
 Close to 140 income generating associations were gearing to launch their activities some of whom have already benefited from their initiatives to develop selected activities for which they received money.
 Meanwhile, AHA's Zambia Assistance for Urban Refugees programme worked to build the capacities of refugees integrated with host communities through several projects such as support for refugee children by facilitating basic primary education and overseeing 30 education scholarship programmes in an attempt to secure a brighter future.

-AHA executed its Early Epidemics Detection scheme in 2008 and successfully controlled the outbreak of Meningitis, Ebola and Cholera in the Adjumani District of Uganda as well as reducing the child and maternal mortality rates.
+AHA executed its Early Epidemics Detection scheme in 2008 and successfully controlled the outbreak of meningitis, Ebola and cholera in the Adjumani District of Uganda as well as reducing the child and maternal mortality rates.
 2008 marked a successful year in terms of access, proximity, consultation, drug availability and referral and paramedic services to refugees and communities in Uganda.

-In 2009, AHA supplied potable water to the growing number of refugees in Aysaita and Berhale camp of Ethiopia through a tripartite agreement with UNHCR and the Government of Ethiopia’s Administration for Refugee Affairs (ARRA) established in 2008.
+In 2009, AHA supplied potable water to the growing number of refugees in Aysaita and Berhale camp of Ethiopia through a tripartite agreement with UNHCR and the Government of Ethiopia's Administration for Refugee Affairs (ARRA) established in 2008.
 Both camps are now supplied with the standard 20 liters of water per day and newly constructed sanitation facilities.
-In addition, AHA was responsible for the erection and management of shelters at the Boklomayo and Melkadida refugee camps in the Somali region of Eastern Ethiopia.
+In addition, AHA was responsible for the erection and management of shelters at the Boko Mayo and Melkadida refugee camps in the Somali region of Eastern Ethiopia.

 In the same year, to combat the high level of communicable diseases such as malaria, STI, respiratory tract infections and diarrhea, AHA worked closely with the Ministry of Health in Liberia by launching numerous promotional activities that has helped sensitize communities and engaged them in various forms of similar activities.